Leader as Coach

 Providing coaching and feedback is a necessary activity in every manager’s day.
-The role of a manager is to add value to the decision making and judgment of the people they manage.
-We all agree that coaching is important, but the understanding and purpose of why coaching is important may remain unclear.
+The role of a manager is to add value to the decision-making and judgment of the people they manage.
+We all agree that coaching is important, but the understanding and purpose of why coaching matters may remain unclear.

-- To support people in mastering the complexities of their full role.
+- Support people in mastering the complexities of their full role.

-- To assist in learning new skilled knowledge, such as: policies and procedures, LOPs, SOPs, technology, operation of machines, planning processes.
+- Assist in learning new skilled knowledge, such as policies and procedures, LOPs, SOPs, technology, the operation of machines, planning processes.

-- To explore how current values are in line with corporate values and philosophy.
+- Explore how current values are in line with corporate values and philosophy.

-- To assist in developing wisdom.
-For example: building on the manager’s experience in handling challenging situations and sharing stories of learned failures and successes.
+- Assist in developing wisdom.
+For example building on the manager’s experience in handling challenging situations and sharing stories of failures and successes.

-- To smooth out behavior or negative temperament that may be damaging to the personal effectiveness with the work.
+- Smooth out behavior or negative temperament that may be damaging to the personal effectiveness of the work.

 Coaching does not involve trying to change a person’s personality; that is not a concern of the manager.